jvasti/new-pkl/README.md

 - Parse Pkl string into an AST
 - Support for strings, integers (decimal, octal, hex, binary), floats, boolean and multiline strings
 - Support for nested objects, amends declaration, amends expression and chained amends declaration
-- Support for classical identifier, $identifier, _identifier and `illegal identifier`
+- Support for classical identifiers, $identifiers, _identifiers and illegal identifiers